NBA Rumors: PG-13 To Lakers Unlikely? Paul George Hints Free Agency Plan After Westbrook Signs OKC Extension

 “We’ve been on an unbelievable start right now, and for him to be committed here, it says a lot,” George said, via Royce Young of ESPN.
 “Not only in us pairing together, but just knowing what type of dude Russ is and his values and his beliefs and him being committed to this organization says a lot.
 And I’m one person that’s enjoying it here, so I think when that time comes, the decision will be easier to make for myself.”

-George didn’t say it directly but it’s crystal clear that he’s already thinking about staying long-term in OKC.
-This is definitely a good news for the Thunder and a bad news for the Los Angeles Lakers.
+George didn’t say it directly, but it’s crystal clear that he’s already thinking about staying long-term in OKC.
+This is definitely good news for the Thunder and bad news for the Los Angeles Lakers.
 Since Magic Johnson and Rob Pelinka took over the Lakers’ front office, they already revealed their plan to pursue big names in the 2018 free agency.

 The #LAkers will have nearly $60M in cap space in summer18 to offer to Paul George or LeBron James, ???? for @MagicJohnson #LakeShow #NBA pic.twitter.com/Zy9VPUl2FJ